GillesVanPellicom/PE2-laravel/docs/permissions.md

 Follow a logical hierarchy

-- E.g.: console.command.reboot (instead of console.reboot.cmd).
+- E.g.: console.command.reboot (instead of console.reboot.command).

 Use full words instead of abbreviations